 Home repairs you can do yourself have two big advantages: You save time and you save money.

-Double-hung windows that don't move up and down freely can be lubricated by rubbing a dry bar of paraffin in the window tracks.
+Double-hung windows that don't move up and down freely can be lubricated by rubbing a dry bar of paraffin in the tracks on the sides of the windows.
 This also works for wooden dresser drawers or for doors that rub against their frames.

-The tip of a common graphite pencil can be rubbed on metal door latches to make them close more smoothly without banging on the latch plate in the door frame.
+The tip of an ordinary graphite pencil can be rubbed on metal door latches to make them close more smoothly without banging on the latch plate in the door frame.